|Extent of IFRS application||Status||Additional Information|

 Pursuant to Government Decree No 215/2013/NĐ-CP, the Ministry of Finance is responsible for setting accounting standards for business entities in Vietnam.

-The Accounting Law enacted in 2003 establishes the legal framework for Vietnamese Accounting Standards for public and private sectors.
+The Accounting Law enacted in 2003 (English translation) establishes the legal framework for Vietnamese Accounting Standards for public and private sectors.

 Has the jurisdiction made a public commitment in support of moving towards a single set of high quality global accounting standards?